PGA Tour on television: 1990s

-In May 1997, right after Tiger Woods won his first Masters, the PGA Tour announced a $400 million, four-year broadcasting agreement for 1999–2002 with NBC, ABC, CBS, ESPN, USA and the Golf Channel.
+In May 1997, right after Tiger Woods won his first Masters, the PGA Tour announced a $400 million, four-year broadcasting agreement for 1999–2002 with NBC, ABC, CBS, ESPN, USAand the Golf Channel.

 On November 1, 1997, during the third round of the 1997 Tour Championship, ABC employees staged a one-day boycott after an employee was disciplined for drawing an obscene cartoon of Walt Disney Company chairman Michael Eisner (Disney had purchased ABC two years prior).
 ABC showed final round coverage of the 1996 Tour Championship in the broadcast window.

 After facing much criticism for its golf coverage, especially Jack Nicklaus' involvement and Brent Musburger's perceived lack of knowledge of the game, ABC decided to completely overhaul its visual presentation, becoming more in line with cable partner ESPN, while changing the format for its coverage to be more of the standard in line with the other networks, featuring a lead anchor team, announcers assigned to individual holes, and on-course reporters.
 Mike Tirico became the host, with Curtis Strange serving as lead analyst.
 Steve Melnyk, Peter Alliss and Ian Baker-Finch became hole announcers, while Bob Rosburg, Judy Rankin and Rolfing were the primary on-course reporters.

 To compensate the extra telecasts, ABC added several members to its broadcasting team.
 Rolfing left to return to NBC and was replaced by Billy Ray Brown.
 Gary Smith and Mark McCumber (who had worked for the network part-time in 1998) also joined as on-course reporters.
 Strange and Tirico worked every event, however the other members of the on-air broadcast team generally took weeks off, appearing on certain events.
 McCumber left ABC after 1999, followed by Smith after 2002; Rosburg began to drastically cut his schedule in 2003.
 Melnyk became an on-course reporter for the 2003 Tour broadcasts, replacing Smith.
 Brandel Chamblee replaced Melnyk as a hole announcer.

 Fox Sports partnered with Greg Norman in the early 1990s to create a world golf tour, which would have consisted of six events televised on Fox.
 However, PGA Tour commissioner Tim Finchem threatened to suspend any player participating in the events, and as a result created the World Golf Championships events, which were televised by CBS and ABC.